daronphang/coding_resources/javascript/react/styling.md

 ## Styling:
-Use states to change styling for a HTML element.
+Use states to change styling for a HTML element or adding CSS classes dynamically.
 ```javascript
 [isValid, setIsValid] = useState(true);